 - Figure out what might go together and, of those combinations, what you’re in the mood for,

 - Look for a recipe that includes approximately what you have on hand, and

 - When you get to an ingredient in a recipe that you don’t have, smile and carry on.

 - Set your own expectation and those of others you may be feeding at an appropriate level.
 Without being unnecessarily self-deprecating, a bit of humor and an acknowledgement that this is just “slapped together” will set the right tone.
 Then, if it’s any good at all, you’ll be pleased with the result.

-Here are a few of my favorite templates for how to work with leftovers and various odds and ends, along with suggestions for how to “go with the flow” if you’re working with what is on hand.
+Here are some of my favorite templates.
+Using them, you can work with leftovers and various odds and ends.
+I have also provided a few suggestions for how to “go with the flow.”

 If you have eggs and a few vegetables, hopefully with a bit of cheese…